 Interview conducted by François Grosjean

-Given that bilingual students, as they grow older, will increasingly find themselves interacting with monolinguals, especially in their future work place, should schools also encourage them to "keep to one language" and measure their proficiency at doing so?
+Q: Given that bilingual students, as they grow older, will increasingly find themselves interacting with monolinguals, especially in their future workplace, should schools also encourage them to "keep to one language" and measure their proficiency at doing so?

-Turning to the more linguistic and cognitive aspects of translanguaging, how does the notion that a bilingual is not two monolinguals in one person—something I stressed as early as 1985—tie in to translanguaging?
+Q: Turning to the more linguistic and cognitive aspects of translanguaging, how does the notion that a bilingual is not two monolinguals in one person—something I stressed as early as 1985—tie into translanguaging?

-The linguistic phenomena mentioned in the previous question have been studied by researchers for more than sixty years.
+Q: The linguistic phenomena mentioned in the previous question have been studied by researchers for more than 60 years.
 What are the benefits of replacing them with "translanguaging" when the behavior is clearly the same?

-In your 2015 paper with Ricardo Otheguy and Wallis Reid, you state that we all have our own idiolect—a collection of individual lexical and structural features—and that there are large areas of overlap among idiolects so that we can communicate with one another.
+Q: In your 2015 paper with Ricardo Otheguy and Wallis Reid, you state that we all have our own idiolect—a collection of individual lexical and structural features—and that there are large areas of overlap among idiolects so that we can communicate with one another.
 People call this sharing a language (e.g. English), something that is psychologically real for them, and yet you state that language is only a social and political construct, not a lexical or structural one.
 Can you explain?

-I am a sociolinguist who has specialized in the education of bilinguals.
+A: I am a sociolinguist who has specialized in the education of bilinguals.
 My evidence comes from the classrooms and from listening to bilingual children.
-From the bilingual eleven year old who once told me: “Spanish runs through my heart, but English rules my veins,” concretely expressing that for him there is one language system that cannot be separated because otherwise it would lead to his death.
-From the five year old Spanish-speaker who was learning English by repeating after the teacher, “That tree is grander.”
+From the bilingual 11-year-old who once told me: “Spanish runs through my heart, but English rules my veins,” concretely expressing that for him there is one language system that cannot be separated because otherwise it would lead to his death.
+From the 5-year-old Spanish-speaker who was learning English by repeating after the teacher, “That tree is grander.”
 From the teacher who tells me that her young first graders are always talking to themselves in Spanish, even when working through English.
 The work of neurolinguists is also beginning to show that when bilingual speakers perform linguistically, all the features of their repertoire are activated and available, even though speakers selectively suppress some features depending on the communicative situation in which they find themselves.